itz-me-zappex/flux/README.md

 [Forza Horizon 4]
 name = ForzaHorizon4.e
 mangohud-config = /home/zappex/.config/MangoHud/wine-ForzaHorizon4.conf
-fps-limit = 5 ; FPS to set on unfocus event fps-unlimit = 60 ; I have 60 FPS lock, so I want restore it on focus event
+fps-unfocus = 5 ; FPS to set on unfocus event fps-focus = 60 ; I have 60 FPS lock, so I want restore it on focus event

 ; Example using CPU-limit to show this example, as game has connection to network, I do not want to freeze it completely in cases like downloading music or saving data on background
 [Geometry Dash]